GuangTianLi/cache-alchemy/docs/usage.rst

 .. warning:: The cache decorator must be used after config initialized.

-.. warning:: The client must be assigned after config initialized if you want to use distributed cache.
+.. warning:: The cache_redis_client must be assigned after config initialized if you want to use distributed cache.

 To use Cache Alchemy in a project.